logisim-evolution/logisim-evolution/README.md

 * logisim-evolution_`<version>`.dmg          : Self contained Mac OsX installer.
 * logisim-evolution_`<version>`.msi          : Self contained Windows installer.

-Note that the jar-file is not any more available on the release page.
-You can build it yourself by cloning the repository on your local machine and making sure that at least [OpenJDK](https://adoptopenjdk.net/) 9 is installed.
+If you want to have the latest development version you can build/run it by cloning the repository on your local machine and making sure that at least [OpenJDK](https://adoptopenjdk.net/) 9 is installed.
 Once this is done, enter the directory and execute:
 ```bash
 ./gradlew run